- Duration: 7 Days / 6 Nights

 The Kom Ombo Temple overlooks the Nile.
 This temple is split into two temples, each having two entrances, two hypostyle halls, and two sanctuaries.

-After lunch, proceed to Aswan in your own air-conditioned vehicle to check in at a 5* hotel and spend the night.
+After lunch, proceed to Aswan in your air-conditioned vehicle to check in at a 5* hotel and spend the night.

-Day 5: Visit Abu Simbel’s Magnificent Temples
+Day 5: Tour the Magnificent Temples at Abu Simbel

 Breakfast boxes are provided in the morning, followed by a private air-conditioned vehicle journey to Abu Simbel with your private tour guide.